mstolin/145867_Autonomous-Software-Agents/README.md

 and opening/closing the outdoow window shutters to enable/prevent outside light in the house.

-Additionally, the warmth and brightness of the artificial light is maintened in accordance to the daytime.
+Additionally, the temperature and brightness of the artificial light is maintened in accordance to the daytime.
 Meaning, during the day less warm and brighter light is needed to support high concentration.